dantegates/dantegates.github.io/_posts/2019-01-07-model-evaluation-for-humans.md

 ### An interpretable model

 Sure, deep learning is all of the rage right now and it's fun to build deep neural networks.
-However, starting with a simple model with parameters you can interpret (e.g. linear regression, random forest, a probabalistic model) will help give you confidence that you are on the right track.
+However, starting with a simple model with parameters you can interpret (e.g. linear regression, random forest, a probabilistic model) will help give you confidence that you are on the right track.
 Inspecting the parameters a model is learning also helps you test your assumptions and serves as a good sanity check (see sections above and below).

 ### The existing model or methodology